Chad Allen (actor)

-Chad Allen (born June 5, 1974) is an American retired actor and psychologist.
-Beginning his career at the age of seven, Allen is a three-time Young Artist Award winner and GLAAD Media Award honoree.
-He was a teen idol during the late 1980s as David Witherspoon on the NBC family drama Our House and as Zach Nichols on the NBC sitcom My Two Dads before transitioning to an adult career as Matthew Cooper on the CBS western drama Dr. Quinn: Medicine Woman.
+Chad Allen (born Chad Allen Lazzari; June 5, 1974) is an American psychologist and retired actor.
+Beginning his career at the age of seven, Allen is a three time Young Artist Award winner and GLAAD Media Award honoree.
+He was a teen idol during the late 1980s as David Witherspoon on the NBC family drama Our House and as Zach Nichols on the NBC sitcom My Two Dads before transitioning to an adult career as Matthew Cooper on the CBS western drama Dr. Quinn, Medicine Woman.
 He announced his retirement from acting in April 2015.

 Early life

 Allen was born Chad Allen Lazzari on June 5, 1974, in Cerritos, California, and grew up in Artesia.
 He has a twin sister named Charity and a brother named Steve Lazzari who works for Union Pacific Railroad.
 Allen is of predominantly Italian origin, with a "dose" of German origin.
 He was raised in a "strict" Roman Catholic household and regards himself as being a "deeply spiritual person" because of his upbringing.
 Allen attended St. John Bosco High School in Bellflower, California.